Hike the Italian Dolomites in Winter

 Snowshoeing

 Start your day with a hearty breakfast before setting off into a breathtaking winter wonderland.
 Today’s hike will take you through diverse landscapes and habitats with the majestic Croda Rossa peak, serene woodlands and snow-covered pastures as your backdrop.
 Along the way, your guide will share the fascinating history of the area, as you'll spot reminders of the First World War.
 Your journey leads to the Sennes Hut (2126m), a hidden gem offering panoramic views of some of the Dolomites' most spectacular peaks.
 Take time to enjoy a hot cup of tea and capture plenty of stunning photos.
-If snow conditions are ideal, you'll venture even further to the Ladin village of Fodara Vedla, a secluded haven nestled amidst snowy landscapes and towering Dolomite mountains, before returning to the cosy Rà Stua mountain refuge.
+If snow conditions and daylight allow, you'll venture even further towards the Ladin village of Fodara Vedla, a secluded haven nestled amidst snowy landscapes and towering Dolomite mountains, before returning to the cosy Rà Stua mountain refuge.
 Rest your tired legs and indulge in a traditional Tyrolean dinner before letting the peaceful rhythm of winter take over.

 Day 4